Guide to Different Types of Central Heating Systems and Boilers

 Keep it simple when you’re trying to choose a heating system.
 One of the key points is that if you’ve got mains gas available you really opt for that most of the time.

-It makes sense to use mains gas because it’s cheap and plentiful.
+it makes sense to use mains gas because it’s cheap and plentiful.
 Other options like wood, coal and oil only really begin to make sense when you’re off the mains gas grid.
 Are you happy handling logs or having a large tank in the garden?
 Make that decision early on.

 If you’re going to replace an old inefficient boiler with a wood pellet or log burning boiler you need to think about where you’re going to store the fuel.
 You need a well ventilated place and it needs to be large enough.
 You also need to think about how easy the access is for deliveries.